fpvandoorn/hanabi-scratchpad/characters.md

 * This applies to finesses, bluffs, Gentleman's discard, etc.
 * If there is enough context that it is not slot 2, it is slot 1 (not slot 3).
 * Layered finesses or stacked finesses go slot 2-1-3-4-5.
+* Ejection position is slot 3, discharge position is slot 4.

 <!-- ### Anxious -->

 <!-- ### Traumatized -->

 <!-- ### Wasteful -->

 ### Genius
 * Both clues should generally be a play clue, save clue, early save clue (on a critical known unplayable), tempo clue, or fix clue.
 * Genius should generally opt for a weaker clue (touching the focus of the card twice) if the more efficient clue can be misinterpreted as a finesse.